ucfopen/Obojobo-Classic/wp/wp-content/plugins/page-list/readme.txt

 = What is the difference between [pagelist], [subpages] and [siblings]? =

 Shortcodes [pagelist], [subpages] and [siblings] accept the same parameters.
 The only difference is that [subpages] and [siblings] not accept `child_of` parameter, because [subpages] shows subpages to the current page and [siblings] shows subpages to the parent page.

 = How to create sitemap.xml? =
-To create sitemap.xml you can use [Google XML Sitemaps](http://wordpress.org/extend/plugins/google-sitemap-generator/) plugin.
+To create sitemap.xml you can use [Google XML Sitemaps](http://wordpress.org/plugins/google-sitemap-generator/) plugin.

 = Is there "more-link" feature in the plugin? =
 No, there is no "more-link" feature in the plugin.
-Because "more-link":
+Because "[more-link](http://web-profile.com.ua/web/web-principles/more-link/)":

-* **not good for SEO.** Nobody will search your site with the word "more". "rel=nofollow" will not solve it too.
+* **bad for SEO.** Nobody will search your site with the word "more". "rel=nofollow" will not solve it too.
-* **not good for usability.** There is already link on title and "more-link" is an extra no needed element on page.
+* **bad for usability.** There is already link on title and "more-link" is an extra no needed element on page.
 If user cannot understand that the title is the link, than there is a problem in css styles and not in plugin's templates.

-I am trying to keep plugin's code and list of pages on the sites light and clean.
-But if you still need "more-link" feature and you will add it by yourself, than you should also change the plugin version to ver.100 (for example) to avoid updating of the plugin, what could override and delete your code.
+= What to do if you need to change the plugin's code? = When you changed the plugin's code you should also change the plugin's version to '100' (for example) to avoid updates, which could override and delete your code.

 == Screenshots ==